alifuatsahin/DELIGHT/README.md

-Dep ComprEssion Latent dIffusion for Generation of High-quality Three-dimensional shapes
+Deep ComprEssion Latent dIffusion for Generation of High-quality Three-dimensional shapes